githubocto/repo-visualizer/README.md

 The branch name to push the diagram to (branch will be created if it does not yet exist).

 For example: `diagram`

+## `artifact_name`

+The name of an [artifact](https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts) to create containing the diagram.

+If unspecified, no artifact will be created.

+Default: `''` (no artifact)

 ## Example usage